Is the Performance of My Deep Network Too Good to Be True? A Direct Approach to Estimating the Bayes Error in Binary Classification: Experiments

-\paragraph{Setup} We use CIFAR-10 \citep{krizhevsky2009techreport}, ciFAIR-10 \citep{barz2020imaging}, CIFAR-10.1 \citep{recht2018arxiv}, and CIFAR-10H \citep{peterson2019iccv}.
-CIFAR-10 is an image dataset of 10 classes: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.
-However, the test dataset in CIFAR-10 is known to include complete duplicates and near-duplicates from the training dataset. ciFAIR-10 replaces the duplicates in the test set with a different image.
-CIFAR-10.1 is a new test dataset to evaluate CIFAR-10 classifiers.
-It ensures the underlying distribution to be as close to the original distribution as possible, but it does not include any images from the original test dataset.
-CIFAR-10H is a dataset with additional human annotations for the CIFAR-10 test dataset.
-Each image in the test dataset has class labels annotated by around 50 different human labelers.
+{\textbf{Setup:}} We use CIFAR-10 (C10) \citep{krizhevsky2009techreport}, ciFAIR-10 (C10F) \citep{barz2020imaging}, CIFAR-10.1 (C10.1) \citep{recht2018arxiv}, and CIFAR-10H (C10H) \citep{peterson2019iccv}.
+C10 is an image dataset of 10 classes: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.
+However, the test set in C10 is known to include complete duplicates and near-duplicates from the training dataset.
+C10F replaces the duplicates in the test set with a different image.
+C10.1 is a new test set to evaluate C10 classifiers.
+It ensures the underlying distribution to be as close to the original distribution as possible, but it does not include any images from the original test set.
+C10H is a dataset with additional human annotations for the C10 test set.
+Each image in the test set has class labels annotated by around 50 different human labelers.
 We can take the proportion to construct soft labels that we will use for Bayes error estimation.
-Although these datasets are originally multi-class setups with 10 classes, we re-construct binary datasets in the following four ways: animals vs.~artifacts, land vs.~other (water/sky), odd vs.~even, and first five vs.~last five. ``Animals vs.~artifacts'' divides the dataset into cat, deer, dog, frog, horse, bird for the positive class and others for the negative class.
-See Appendix~\ref{appsec:details_of_binary_datasets} for the details of the others.
+Although these datasets are originally multi-class setups with 10 classes, we re-construct binary datasets in the following four ways: animals vs.~artifacts, land vs.~other (water/sky), odd vs.~even, and first five vs.~last five.
+See the details after Sec.~\ref{sec:conclusion}.

-We compare the estimated Bayes error with the base model of Vision Transformer \citep{dosovitskiy2021iclr} with $16\times 16$ input patch size (ViT B/16), DenseNet169 \citep{huang2017cvpr}, ResNet50 \citep{he2016cvpr}, and VGG11 \citep{simonyan2015iclr}.
-For ViT B/16, we downloaded the official pretrained model \citep{dosovitskiy2021iclr} and used the implementation by \citet{jeon2020github} to fine-tune on CIFAR-10.
-For DenseNet169, ResNet50, and VGG11, we use the models provided in \citet{phan2021github}, which are trained on CIFAR-10.
-Although these are ten-class classifiers, we transform them into binary classifiers by swapping the predictions into positive and negative based on the setups (Appendix~\ref{appsec:details_of_binary_datasets}).
-For example, a predicted label of ``cat'' would be swapped with a positive label in ``animals vs.~artifacts''.
+We compare the estimated Bayes error $\hat{\beta}$ with the base model of Vision Transformer \citep{dosovitskiy2021iclr} with $16\times 16$ input patch size (ViT B/16), DenseNet169 \citep{huang2017cvpr}, ResNet50 \citep{he2016cvpr}, and VGG11 \citep{simonyan2015iclr}.
+For ViT B/16, we downloaded the official pretrained model \citep{dosovitskiy2021iclr} and used the implementation by \citet{jeon2020github} to fine-tune on C10.
+For others, we use the models provided in \citet{phan2021github}, which are trained on C10.
+Although these are ten-class classifiers, we transform them into binary classifiers by swapping the predictions into positive and negative based on the setups (details shown after Sec.~\ref{sec:conclusion}).
+For example, a prediction of ``cat'' would be swapped with a positive label in ``animals vs.~artifacts''.